Aleph-Alpha/std/docs/v1/rabbit.md

 Returns:

-- \*Rabbit: A fully initialized RabbitMQ client ready for use.
+- \*RabbitClient: A fully initialized RabbitMQ client ready for use.

 Example usage with fx: